MatthijsKamstra/FDT-Haxe-project-templates/README.markdown

 Missing Neko and NME project templates for FDT5
 ================================

-The current project template for haXe are basic.
+The current project template for Haxe are basic.
 And missing Neko and NME.<br>
 I hope this will fix this.

 <img src="https://github.com/MatthijsKamstra/FDT-Haxe-project-templates/raw/master/assets/fdt_haxe_nme_projecttemplate.png">